 The software solution should provide a traditional patent family tree visualization.
 This visualization will include arrows pointing from parents to the selected patent.
 It also includes arrows from the selected patent to children.

 A traditional family tree clearly displays the relationships between the parents and children in the family tree.
 As a result, users can quickly and easily understand complex patent families with multiple parents and children.
 These family trees also display more distantly related parents, such as grandparents or siblings.

 Ideally, each entry in the family tree falls on a timeline.
 The spatial position of the entries tells you the order in which the applications were filed and the gap between filing dates.

 3. Gantt Chart Style Visualization

 A Gantt chart instantly identifies the relationships between applications through multiple colored bars that each represent a separate application.
+Incorporating such visual tools is vital for developing effective patent filing strategies that consider timelines and overlaps.
 The position and length of the bars give a visual representation of: